Constraining the lensing dispersion from the angular clustering of binary black hole mergers: Discussion

 \subsection{Effect of the Merger Rate on Parameter Constraints}

 The merger rate of gravitational wave sources, which is not yet tightly constrained at high redshifts in observations, significantly affects the strength of the parameter constraints.
 Fig.~\ref{fig:R_upper} shows confidence ellipses for the baseline merger rate $\dot{n}_{\mathrm{GW}}=2\times 10^{-6}h^3\;\mathrm{Mpc}^{-3}\mathrm{yr}^{-1}$ as well as the higher merger rates of $2\times 10^{-5}h^3\;\mathrm{Mpc}^{-3}\mathrm{yr}^{-1}$ and $2\times 10^{-4}h^3\;\mathrm{Mpc}^{-3}\mathrm{yr}^{-1}$, calculated using Case$\;\mathrm{I}$.
 As the merger rate increases, the number density of gravitational wave sources also increases.
 This leads to a reduction in the shot noise and, consequently, tighter parameter constraints.
 A similar improvement can be achieved by extending the observation time to accumulate more events.
 This has important implications for future detectors such as DECIGO or Einstein Telescope, which are expected to operate over long durations and detect large numbers of compact binary mergers.
+We note, however, that the highest merger rate considered here $2 \times 10^{-4} h^3~\mathrm{Mpc}^{-3} \mathrm{yr}^{-1}$ is highly optimistic, as it is comparable to the number density of galaxies and would imply nearly one merger per galaxy per year at $z \sim 2$.
+In practice, such an effective merger rate may be achieved by combining multiple types of compact binary mergers e.g., binary neutron stars and black hole-neutron star binaries and by longer observation time.